The-Mettle-Project/mettle-core/docs/embedding.md

 # Writing a frontend for libmtlc

 libmtlc is a standalone compiler backend.
-Any frontend can lower its own language into libmtlc's IR and drive the pipeline — custom IR, the classical + GNN optimizers, native x86-64 / ARM64 / PTX / SPIR-V codegen, and native PE/ELF linking — through the public C API in [`include/mtlc/`](../include/mtlc).
+Any frontend can lower its own language into libmtlc's IR and drive the pipeline (custom IR, the classical + GNN optimizers, native x86-64 / ARM64 / PTX / SPIR-V codegen, and native PE/ELF linking) through the public C API in [`include/mtlc/`](../include/mtlc).
 Your frontend includes only those headers and links only `bin/mtlc.lib` (Windows) or `bin/libmtlc.a` (Linux).
 It never touches a backend-internal header.

-The reference Mettle frontend is one consumer; [`examples/calc`](../examples/calc) is a second, deliberately unrelated one — a tiny C-like language in a single file.
+The reference Mettle frontend is one consumer; [`examples/calc`](../examples/calc) is a second, deliberately unrelated one: a tiny C-like language in a single file.
 This document walks the same path.

 Self-containment is audited, not assumed: the test suite computes the